Sósíalistaflokkurinn

 Love is the foundation

 This is the message of the Socialist Party in the upcoming parliamentary elections on September 25.
-The foundation was laid withThe Economy of Love.
+A foundation was laid withThe Economy of Love.
 There the tone was set, the only justification for a formal society among us is to lift people out of poverty, support the weak, strengthen the fallen, and right the wrongs of the oppressed.

 We need to recreate politics